Bonelli's eagle: Colouring and identification

-In flight, the Bonelli's eagle is a largish raptor with a well projecting head and broad, long and somewhat square ended wings which are slightly pinched in at body with a little tapering at tips.
+In flight, Bonelli's eagle is a largish raptor with a well projecting head and broad, long and somewhat square ended wings which are slightly pinched in at body with a little tapering at tips.
 Feather molts can make the wings look quite variable in shape with some individuals appearing rather longer and narrower winged than others.
 In flight, the tail appears long and broad but if pinched in can appear surprisingly narrow.
 This species tends to fly with powerful but loose shallow beats.
 When gliding, they do so often on flat wings with well-spread feathers and the carpals pressed slightly forward but more so when entering a fast glide.
 This species soars infrequently on flat or slightly raised wings.
 At nearly all times of the year, Bonelli's eagles quite often flies in pairs.
 In colouring, the flying adult is dark above with a variable amount of the white marking on the mantle.
 The tail has faded barring (rarely perceptible) on grey with a big blotchy subterminal band and a white tip above.
 The markings on the tail look more or less the same when seen both from below and above.
 Adult Bonelli's eagles have white lesser coverts which along with the greyish tail stand out in contrast against blackish central wing band over the greater and median coverts.
 Also the flight feathers are faintly and thinly barred light grey-brown with paler bases, which often become paler (to a whitish hue) on the primaries inside blackish tips and leading wing coverts.
 In flight, juveniles are brown above with slightly darker wing ends and tips to greater coverts and greyer primary windows.
 Occasionally, juveniles manifest a creamy patch on back and obscure narrow U above barred tail, which even if present are only sometimes visible.
 Below the juvenile's wing linings are light rufous to warm buff like the body colour.
 Usually juveniles appear with darker tips to greater coverts forming wing-diagonals (sometimes lacking or confined to carpal area) and a small but distinct area of white on primaries against the blackish tips.
 Until the 3rd year, the young eagles appear more like a 1st year juvenile than an adult, but begin developing more streaks below and darker greater underwing coverts.
 By the 4th year, the subadult Bonelli's are increasingly similar to the adult, with an increasing subterminal band, a whiter underbody and fairly prominent underwing-diagonals.
 However, subadults are often still appear with a mix of paler barred juvenile type feathers and plainer darker adult feathers on the flight feathers.